Bash-it/bash-it/README.md

 'Bash it' is a mash up of my own bash commands and scripts, other bash stuff I have found and a shameless ripoff of oh-my-zsh. :)

-Includes some autocompletion tools, theming support, aliases, custom functions, and more.
+Includes some autocompletion tools, theming support, aliases, custom functions, a few stolen pieces from Steve Losh, and more.

 ## Install